 Expenses mean all the expenditures: from app development to purchasing advertisements.
-It’s important to understand that LTV index should be higher than eCPI.
+It’s important to understand that the LTV index should be higher than eCPI.
 I.e. expenses on advertising should be less than an income from each user.
-A good recoupment of advertising is when LTV exceeds eCPI by 2-3 times.
+Good recoupment of advertising is when LTV exceeds eCPI by 2-3 times.

 You can increase LTV and decrease eCPI with the help of precise targeting.
 But only practice will help here.
 It’s necessary to make test selections and choose a more beneficial audience on their bases.
 Besides, it’s important to push each user to larger expenses in an app.

 Keeping users is an important task for a marketing specialist.
 Retention Rate is a special metric for this.
-It shows per cent of users who left an app some time later.
+It shows the percent of users who left an app sometime later.
 Retention Rate is usually calculated by days during the first week and then — by weeks.
 It’s good when the index stays at the level of 15-20%.
 An acceptable index is from 10% and higher.

-There are 2 other metrics which cover the process of organic spread of an app.
+There are 2 other metrics that cover the process of the organic spread of an app.
 It’s virality and the word of mouth.